faureantoine/Cours_1_Python_Dauphine/README.md

 This course is design for beginner in Python with a focus on Finance.

-It is devided into 8 differents chapters :
+It is devided into 8 different chapters :

 _ Basics things to know